HasanShaukat/face-detection/README.md

 <img src="images/pixel_comparison.png" style="width:380px;height:150px;">
 <caption><center> <u> <font color='purple'> </u></center></caption>

+Of course, this algorithm performs really poorly, since the pixel values change dramatically due to variations in lighting, orientation of the person's face, even minor changes in head position, and so on.

+You'll see that rather than using the raw image, you can learn an encoding $f(img)$ so that element-wise comparisons of this encoding gives more accurate judgements as to whether two pictures are of the same person.

 ## FaceNet
 By using a 128-neuron fully connected layer as its last layer, the model ensures that the output is an encoding vector of size 128.
 I then use the encodings the compare two face images as follows: